markaplet/autonomous-sumobot/README.md

 * Bot will attempt to seek out opponent using ultrasonic sensors
 * If opponent is found, bot will charge
 * If edge is detected, bot will backup, rotate away from edge, and continue looking for opponent

+## Issues

+* NewPing & IRremote libraries both use "timer 2" function and compiler throws a *vector_7* error on compilation.
+I modified *NewPing.h* library to disable the TIMMER_ENABLED value on line 153 by setting it to false.
+* Had to use small delay() functions in main loop to prevent motors from stuttering.
+* Still Using delay() instead of mills
+* Bot will not always react soon enough to edge of arena